Police Owe Nothing To Man Whose Home They Blew Up, Appeals Court Says

 Left in the wake of the arrest, though, was a Greenwood Village, Colo., home that looked as if it were collateral damage in a war zone.

 "The interior of the Lech Home was a mass of debris and destroyed belongings from the projectiles launched into the home by the Defendants.
 Chemical munitions or other projectiles were stuck in the walls.
-The Lech Home was completely uninhabitable and its condition posed a danger to anyone entering the home," a Lech attorney, David Williams, wrote in a federal lawsuit filed in August 2016.
+The Lech Home was completely uninhabitable and its condition posed a danger to anyone entering the home," one of Lech's attorneys, David Williams, wrote in a federal lawsuit filed in August 2016.

 At the time of the episode, Lech was renting the home to his son, John Lech, who lived there with his girlfriend, her 9-year-old son and two dogs.
 The boy, who was home alone when the gunman entered, was able to get out of the house safely.
-The family all moved in with Lech until they found another place to stay.
+The family members all moved in with Lech until they found another place to stay.

 The city of Greenwood Village condemned Lech's home.
 It was completely razed to a vacant lot, and Lech said he has spent around $400,000 rebuilding it — not to mention the $28,000 in legal fees he also incurred as he pursued compensation from the city and police.

-City officials Lech's family $5,000 in compensation, a sum Lech's lawyer deemed "unconscionable."
+City officials paid Lech's family $5,000 in compensation, a sum that Lech's lawyer deemed "unconscionable."

 "There needs to be a line drawn for what police departments can do and what they need to do to compensate citizens for this kind of damage," Lech said.
 "I didn't want to sue anyone for millions.
 I just wanted fair market value for my house."

-Melissa Gallegos, a spokeswoman for the city of Greenwood Village, sent NPR a statement saying the damage done to the house was necessary to "get the gunman out without any loss of life," and referring to the standoff as a police emergency.
+Melissa Gallegos, a spokeswoman for the city of Greenwood Village, sent NPR a statement saying the damage done to the house was necessary to "get the gunman out without any loss of life" and referring to the standoff as a police emergency.

 "What Mr. Lech also failed to tell you was that he chose on his own to demolish the house rather than repair it, repour the foundation that wasn't damaged and built a bigger better house where the old one stood," said Gallegos.
 In her message, she included a photograph of Lech's new home.